Qarj/WebImblaze/README.md

 Five files were created in the default output folder called `output`:

-- results.html is a html version of the results you saw in the command prompt - with colour.
+- `results.html` is a html version of the results - with colour
-- results.xml is an xml version of the results.
+- `results.xml` is an xml version of the results
-- http.txt contains the response headers and the html that WebImblaze received.
+- `http.txt` contains all the response headers and the actual page html
-- 10.html contains the http response for step 10
+- `10.html` contains the http response for step 10
-- 20.html contains the http response for step 20
+- `20.html` contains the http response for step 20

-If you double click on results.html to view in a browser, you will see hyperlinks to the individual results for steps 10 and 20.
+Double click on `results.html` to view in a browser, there are links to the individual results for steps 10 and 20.
-Click on the link for step 10 and you will see the web page that WebImblaze received rendered in the browser.
-You are able to expand the `Request Headers` and `Response Headers`.
+Click on the link for step 10 and to see the web page that WebImblaze received rendered in the browser.
+You can expand the `Request Headers` and `Response Headers`.
 You can also click on `next` to see the next test step results.
 Ignore the `Summary`, `Batch Summary` and `Run Results` links (the WebImblaze-Framework project is needed to make them functional.)